 Alcohol Awareness Month

-Each April since 1987, the National Council on Alcoholism and Drug Dependence, Inc. has sponsored Alcohol Awareness Month to increase public awareness and understanding, reduce stigma and encourage local communities to focus on alcoholism and alcohol-related issues.
+Alcohol Awareness Month, observed each April, works to increase public awareness and understanding, reduce stigma, and encourage local communities to focus on alcoholism and alcohol-related issues.

-An integral part of Alcohol Awareness Month is Alcohol-Free Weekend, observed March 31 - April 2, 2017, which is designed to raise public awareness about the use of alcohol and how it may be affecting individuals, families, and the community.
-During this seventy-two-hour period, NCADD extends an open invitation to all Americans, young and old, to participate in three alcohol-free days and to use this time to contact local NCADD Affiliates and other alcoholism agencies to learn more about alcoholism and its early symptoms.
+Alcohol Awareness Month includes an Alcohol-Free Weekend, which is designed to raise public awareness about the use of alcohol and how it may be affecting individuals, families, and the community.
+During this seventy-two-hour period, Americans, young and old, are invited to participate in three alcohol-free days and to use this time to contact alcoholism agencies to learn more about alcoholism and its early symptoms.